-13.2.2 Example: Energy Resilience Project using the Energy Resilience Assessment (ERA) Tool and resilience performance for mission-critical operations.
+13.2.2 Example: Energy Resilience Project using the Energy Resilience Assessment (ERA) Tool architectures to evaluate the life-cycle cost and resilience performance for mission-critical operations.
 The architectures are a combination of the following components:

-The example provided below is based on information available in Judson et al. (2016), Savena et al. (2017), and Castillo (2017).
-The ERA tool has been designed using information gathered from four site visits to installations in combination with location-specific data from IEEE (2007).
-ERA provides an analysis of over 40 energy system architectures to evaluate the life-cycle cost
+The example provided below is based on information available in Judson, Pina, Dydek, Broekhoven and Castillo (134), Savena, Judson and Pina (135), and Castillo (133).
+The ERA tool has been designed using information gathered from four site visits to installations in combination with location-specific data from IEEE (137).
+ERA provides an analysis of over 40 energy system